From Kardar-Parisi-Zhang scaling to soliton proliferation in Josephson junction arrays

 where $\tau$ is an arbitrary reference time.
 Here, $g_{0},g_{1},g_{2}$ and $g_{3}$ refer to the diffusion constant, the sine nonlinearity strength, the driving term, and the noise level, respectively, while the dimensionless damping constant equals $1$.
 As $\tau$ is arbitrary, we have only three dimensionless physical parameters, e.g., $\tilde g_{i=1,2,3}=g_i/g_0$.

 \emph{Numerical results.---}For numerical simulations of Eq.~\eqref{langevin} in dimensionless form (see End Matter), we assume the initial condition $\varphi(0,x)=0$ and impose open boundary conditions at the chain ends.
+Physically, open boundary conditions correspond to having tunnel contacts between the normal electrodes and the array structure.
+Since we extract ${\cal D}_l(t)$ only in the central section of the array, however, the precise boundary condition does not affect our results for the scaling behavior.
+In addition, our results are robust under changes of the initial condition.
+In particular, if $\varphi(0,x)$ is randomly taken from a normal distribution of width $\sigma_\varphi\le 0.5$, we find identical scaling laws.
 We use Euler's method, reverting to discrete spatial coordinates $x\to na$ \footnote{The compactness of $\varphi_{n}$ is accounted for by letting $a^2\partial^{2}_{x}\varphi(x) \to \sum_{m=n\pm1} \sin\left(\varphi_{m}-\varphi_{n}\right)$ \cite{Sieberer2016a,He2017}.} and also discretizing time using the step size $\delta s=10^{-4}$.
 We then compute ${\cal D}_l(s)$ from Eq.~\eqref{Ddef} and average over $1000$ noise trajectories.
 The size of the central averaging region in Eq.~\eqref{Ddef} was chosen as $l=L/2$, but we have checked that using smaller $l$ (down to $l=L/16$) gave the same power-law exponents $\beta$ in the respective regimes.
 Numerical results for ${\cal D}_l(s)$ for various temperatures and/or currents are shown in Fig.~\ref{fig2}, where we find all three scaling regimes discussed above.
 For all parameters in Fig.~\ref{fig2}, we have $\tilde{g}_{2} > \tilde{g}_{1}$, where the tilted washboard potential corresponding to Eq.~\eqref{langevin} has no local minima.
 To extract power-law scaling exponents, the resulting oscillations in ${\cal D}_l(s)$ were suppressed by temporal averaging over a time window of size $\Delta s$.
 In all cases below, these exponents were obtained by fitting numerical data for ${\cal D}_l(s)$ to the function $\tilde{a} s^{2\tilde{\beta}}$ (with fitting parameters $\tilde{a}$ and $\tilde{\beta}$) over an extended time range.